TV antenna against a clear sky — free over-the-air local channels

 Step 4: After scanning (2-3 minutes), all available channels are saved automatically.
 Navigate to them using your TV remote's channel buttons.

 Tip: Placement matters.
 Put the antenna near a window facing toward the broadcast towers in your area for the strongest signal.
-Check your location's tower direction at [PLACEHOLDER: link to FCC's DTV maps or similar].
+Check your location's tower direction at the FCC DTV Reception Maps (https://www.fcc.gov/media/engineering/dtvmaps).

 Pairing Your Antenna with a Streaming Device